 When he arrived home after burying Gil, he did find his son gravely ill.
 He prayed to the recently deceased gaucho, and his son was miraculously cured.
 The next day he returned to the burial site and planted a wooden cross, and upon hearing the story of the merciful bandit who had saved his executioner’s son from beyond the grave, others also came to visit the site, and the first Gauchito Gil shrine was born.

 Soon, the rich landowner on whose property Gil lay buried got sick of the constant pilgrims and had the remains removed to the cemetery in the nearby town of Mercedes.
-Immediately he fell seriously ill as well, and remained so until he prayed to Gil for forgiveness.
+Immediately he fell seriously ill as well, and remained sick until he prayed to Gil for forgiveness.

 From this story, and other variations of it, emerges a pagan-style cult that manages to attract masses of devotees throughout Argentina, despite lacking any official sanction.